-I am a German-American urbanist, urban planning academic and environmental advocate who believes in the crucial importance of “getting cities right.”
+I am a German-American urbanist and environmental advocate who believes in the crucial importance of “getting cities right.”
 My work seeks to meaningfully contribute to the creation of more socially just and environmentally sustainable human settlements.
-My experience combines over 20 years of policy advocacy and consulting for non-profits and for major international institutions such as UN Habitat and the World Bank with an only slightly shorter transatlantic career in academia.
+My experience combines over two decades of environmental advocacy and consulting for non-profits and major international institutions such as UN Habitat and the World Bank with an equally long transatlantic career in research and academic teaching.

 There are no easy solutions to any of these challenges, of course.
-As a comparative urbanist and planning theorist, however, I have also sought to step away from normative definitions and re-problematize many of the concepts and categories planners often take as given (e.g. “sustainability” “rationality” “global cities” “gentrification” “nature”).
+As a comparative urbanist and planning theorist, I have sought to step away from simple normative definitions to focus instead on re-problematizing many of the concepts and categories planners often take as given (e.g. “sustainability” “rationality” “global cities” “gentrification” “nature”).
 I frequently rely on discourse analytical strategies to highlight the complexities of local and regional planning and policy controversies.